 We’ll ignore the fact that walking along Camden High Street on a Sunday is like hell and skip to the part where we found our first piece of the day.
 And what a piece.

-Dale Grimshaw is an artist that has really captured my heart.
+Dale Grimshaw is an artist that has really captured our hearts.
 He often focuses on strong tribal subjects and has a few pieces fighting for the freedom of West Papua.

-Though I’ve seen quite a few pieces within his West Papua series, I think that this one is my favourite for the sheer power of the image.
+Though we’ve seen quite a few pieces within his West Papua series, we think that this one is our favourite for the sheer power of the image.
 Belligerent but stately, there’s no ignoring Grimshaw’s message here.

 The next stop was a matter of mere paces to Dotmasters‘ rude kid with the spray paint can.
 Then another few paces to Belgian artist DZIA’s newly-added Pigeon.

-One of the things that I love about street art is (by and large) the artists are so accessible and the fact that they are working in the public sphere means lots of opportunities to see them in action.
-I caught Mr Cenz at work in Shoreditch.
+One of the things that we love about street art is (by and large) the artists are so accessible and the fact that they are working in the public sphere means lots of opportunities to see them in action.
+We once caught Mr Cenz at work in Shoreditch.

 Hawley Mews and Hawley Street